carbonalyser/Carbonalyser/README.md

 ## Privacy

 None of your data are collected: all browsing data are analyzed directly on the user device and are not sent or processed anywhere else in any way.<br />
+However you can enable 3rd party services from preferences.<br />
+For instances ecoindex, ipinfo in that case you should refer to them instead.<br />
 The source code of this program is available in open access, to ensure transparency and for any other purpose.

 ## Support